ImFlog/schema-registry-plugin/README.md

   Could be removed if https://github.com/gradle/gradle/issues/1010 is fixed.
 * `outputDirectory` is the directory where action result will be stored as files (only register for now).
   This is an optional parameter.
+* `pretty` is whether the downloaded Avro or json schemas should be formatted ("pretty-printed") or minified.
+  This is an optional parameter.
 ### Download schemas

 Like the name of the task imply, this task is responsible for retrieving schemas from a schema registry.